Lower Body in the Golf Swing: Step into Some Speed

 Loaded up on rightLoaded up into the right side

 Go to the top for me Clay.
-Show me loaded up on the top of your backswing.
+Show me loaded up at the top of your backswing.
 Let's turn so we're a little bit more squared up to the camera here and I'll move out of the way.
 The other way, sorry, from face on.
 Perfect.

 He's going to take a step and stomp it.
 Excellent.
-Then, as his body would keep coming through as he's posting up, then he would release the club.
+Then, as his body would keep coming through as he's posting up, he would release the club into the bag.
 Let's go ahead and do that all in sequence.
 Step...good.
 Let's go ahead and, without stopping on this next one, step and then go ahead and whack the bag.

 Step/Stomp DrillStep/Stomp Drill